MascotPhp/Mascot/doc/usage.rst

     There is a :doc:`SwiftmailerServiceProvider <providers/swiftmailer>`
     included that you can use instead of ``mail()``.

-The current ``request`` is automatically injected by Silex to the Closure thanks to the type hinting.
+The current ``request`` is automatically injected by Mascot to the Closure thanks to the type hinting.
 It is an instance of Request_, so you can fetch variables using the request ``get`` method.